k4ml/k4ml.github.com-old/src/django-the-hard-way.md

     ImproperlyConfigured: Requested setting USE_I18N, but settings are not configured.
 You must either define the environment variable DJANGO_SETTINGS_MODULE or call settings.configure() before accessing settings.

 So something not right, in order for Django to start up, you have to tell it how to configure itself.
 You have to provide some settings.
 The settings itself just another python module (there's another way to provide settings) which mean the module must be able to be imported from the python script that we use to run django.
-Let's create the settings module, name it `settings.py`:-
+Let's create the settings module, name it `settings.py` (it can be anything):-

     $ touch settings.py
     $ python